LynxarA-Coding/Palworld-Server-Creator/README.md

-# Palworld Server App
+# Palworld Server Creator App
-🎮 Welcome to the Palworld Server App!
+🎮 Welcome to the Palworld Server Creator!
 This repository provides a simple solution for managing your Palworld server.

 ![img](https://i.imgur.com/XHYB2em.png)